fadeoutsoftware/WASDI/docs/InsideWasdi/AddDataProvider.rst

 Filters can be added to the search form of the data provider.
 Each filter has an indexname that represents the name of the filter and a indexvalue will contain the value of filter selected by the user.

-*indexname* - *indexvalue* are an arrau used to create a new variable from the client to the server.
+*indexname* - *indexvalue* is an array used to create a new variable from the client to the server.

 *indexname:"platformname"*  is a filter that *must* be used to set the Platform Code as defined in the Java Platforms object.  *"indexvalue"* for platformname is, so, the code of the Platform in WASDI.